Updated on: 2/15/2019

 In the early report, the NHTSA revealed that an estimated 25,580 people were killed in traffic collisions during the first nine months (January through September) of 2012.
 The count was a 7.1 percent increase from the 23,884 during the same period in 2011.
 It was the first year since 2005 that the number of deaths reported during that time span did not decline.

 The rebounding economy, according to officials within the NHTSA, is one contributing factor to the increase in deaths.
-People drove more miles in the first nine months of 2012 than they did the year before, which makes for a higher probability of traffic accidents in general.
+People drove more miles in the first nine months of 2012 than they did the year before, which makes for a higher probability of motor vehicle accidents in general.

 Overall, though, NHTSA officials say it’s too soon to determine what else may have significantly contributed to the increase in deaths.